iiroki/az-func-ts-storage/README.md

     - (TODO) HTTP API for modifying data types
 - Data ingestion with Azure Queue Storage or HTTP API
 - HTTP API for querying data, tags and configurations (data types)
-- Hierarchical Azure Blob Storage directory structure.
+- Hierarchical Azure Blob Storage directory structure
+- Data blobs use gzip to save storage space.

 A detailed description of the features can be found under [Features](#features).